JIM00N/git-practice/week6_note.md

-# Git 1 - lecture 6
+# Lecture 6 - Git 1

 ### git is a distributed version control flatform for programmers